Back to all posts

 When a therapist applies targeted pressure, it signals these overworked muscles to let go.
 As the tension melts away, your body can settle back into its natural, pain-free position.
 Our experienced therapists are trained to identify these specific areas of tightness and gently coax them into a state of release, setting the foundation for better alignment.

-Retraining Your Muscles for Better Alignment
+Retraining Your Muscles for Lasting Alignment

 Correcting your posture isn’t a one-and-done deal.
 Your muscles have developed a “memory” from holding certain positions for years, and it takes time to create new, healthier habits.
 This is where consistent massage therapy comes in.
 Regular massages allow your therapist to address your unique pain patterns and begin the process of re-educating your muscles to improve your body mechanics.